nokia-wroclaw/innovativeproject-surveys/README.md

-# innovativeprojects-surveys
+# innovativeproject-surveys
-Surveys app with anonimity
+Surveys app with anonimity in mind